XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 - This command is used by XU316 to report current application status to MCU

-- Usually sent when status changes, such as volume changes, mode switching, etc.
+- Typically sent when status changes, such as volume change, mode switch, etc.

-- MCU can update UI display or adjust related functions based on this information
+- MCU can update UI display or adjust related functions based on this info

 3.3.2 Media Control (0x21)¶